• Skip to primary navigation

 Low Carb Sugar Skull Recipe for Day of the Dead

-Make these no-sugar calavaras de azucar, or low carb sugar skulls.
+Make these no-sugar calaveras de azucar, or low carb sugar skulls.
 Using a basic recipe for the Indian treat Barfi (or Burvi), you can make these skulls with ricotta, monk fruit sugar and whole milk powder.
-Don’t forget a little spice and naturally dyed sugar glaze for decorating.
+Don't forget a little spice and naturally dyed sugar glaze for decorating.

-Print Recipe
+Print This Recipe

-20 mins
+Cook Time 20 minutes mins

-Course: Dessert
+Cuisine Dessert

 Ingredients

 • 4 Oz.
-Butter, melted
+Butter melted

 • 3 lbs.
-Whole Milk Ricotta, drained*
+Whole Milk Ricotta drained*

 • 2 1/2 Cups Whole Milk Powder

-• 1 1/2 Cups Monk Fruit Sugar, powdered
+• 1 1/2 Cups Monk Fruit Sugar powdered

 • 1 tsp.
 Cinnamon